VMBlakelock/bouquetnblooms/README.md

 - Users who discover BouquetnBlooms, love flowers and are excited to use the service.
 - BouquetnBlooms has the potential to become an excellent revenue generating business site.
 - Adding additional features (blog, client reviews for example) and marketing the site well could mean BouquetnBlooms could generate even more revenues.
-- During research there were other sites found that had the same 'subscription' concept, most offering a full inventory of products where as BouquetnBlooms overs just subscriptions.
+- During research there were other sites found that had the same 'subscription' concept, most offering a full inventory of products where as BouquetnBlooms over just subscriptions.

 ### Scope

-- The site was developed with the intention of allowing users to subscribe and purchase a monthly BouquetnBloom in any of the catergories.
+- The site was developed with the intention of allowing users to subscribe and purchase a monthly BouquetnBlooms in any of the categories.
 - The database of choice to build with was ...............
 - It was scoped to provide ease of use.
 - It has minimal pages, however must it must house a home page, registration page, log in page, log out page and various category pages.